 Along with English teachers, Spirasi began to employ physicians, psychotherapists and psychosocial workers to provide Initial Assessments, ongoing psychotherapeutic and psychosocial supports, and Medico Legal Reports for the International Protection Process.

 Numbers seen by Spirasi

-In 1999 Ireland signed the United Nations Convention Against Torture (UNCAT) which, in 2000, was ratified through the Criminal Justice (United Nations Convention Against Torture) Act.
+In 1999, Ireland signed the United Nations Convention Against Torture (UNCAT) which, in 2000, was ratified through the Criminal Justice (United Nations Convention Against Torture) Act.

-In December 2012 the Committee Against Torture published a General Comment on Article 14 stating that “The obligation to provide rehabilitation for victims of torture does not relate to the available resources of States parties and may not be postponed”.
+In December 2012 the Committee Against Torture (CAT) published a General Comment on Article 14 stating that “The obligation to provide rehabilitation for victims of torture does not relate to the available resources of States parties and may not be postponed”.

 Spirasi is the primary organization in Ireland implementing the obligations of the Irish State under Article 14.